Santa Maria (Kenshi Yonezu song): Writing and production

 For the single, Yonezu worked with bassist Katsuhiro Mafune (bassist in Yui's band Flower Flower), drummer Bobo of 54-71 and pianist Tetsuya Hataya.
 Yonezu created the songs by first recording demos, then asking band members to perform the song as they liked for a few takes.
 Despite this, Yonezu found the final versions of songs did not differ much from the demos.
-The songs "Santa Maria" and "Hyakki Yakō" were recorded in the same sessions with the band, but "Fue Fukedomo Odorazu" was recorded solely by Yonezu separately.
+The songs "Santa Maria" and "Hyakki Yakō" were recorded in the same sessions with the band, but "Fue Fukedomo Odorazu" was recorded by Yonezu separately.
 The version of "Santa Maria" featured on Yankee is different, and features newly recorded vocals.
 He found the first demo recordings of "Santa Maria" difficult to listen to, as he was not used to other people's input.

 "Santa Maria" begins with a dissonant sound, which then leads into the song.
 Yonezu used it to contrast to the rest of the song, because he feels that "beautiful things need to be dirty."
 The original demo featured an even more dissonant sound.
 He wanted to make "something beautiful, about looking forward in life."
 The song is a mid-tempo song, featuring a band and strings arrangement, as well as additional instruments and programmed sounds.
 The lyrics talk about a relationship between the writer and a woman, Santa Maria.
 They are together, but separated by a "pane of glass."
 The writer tires of the walls between them and wants them to go together "towards that light."
-He says that one day an azure cactus will bloom, but and the glass will collapse, but at the end of the song says neither has happened.
+He says that one day an azure cactus will bloom, and the glass will collapse, but at the end of the song he says that neither has happened.
 Despite that, there is "a single candle" burning in Santa Maria, and he still wants them to go "towards that light."

 The B-side "Hyakki Yakō" was written before "Santa Maria," Yonezu wanted to make a song with a lot of effort and punch, and wrote ironic and sarcastic lyrics.
-Yonezu later felt an uplifting, un-sarcastic song would be a better thing to release, so created "Santa Maria" as a result.
+Yonezu later felt an uplifting, un-sarcastic song would be a better thing to release, so created "Santa Maria".
 The title refers to Hyakki Yagyō, a Japanese folklore concept where demons parade in towns on summer nights.
 The lyrics talk about late night drinking, and says that we have become the demons in the parade today.